 Use points for hotels

 - When tourists are targeted it’s usually for petty theft.
 Try not to attract attention by not wearing any fancy jewelry.
-Don’t carry your passport along when it’s not necessary and consider to take a dummy wallet with you with some small money that you can hand over when necessary.
+Don’t carry your passport along when it’s not necessary and consider taking a dummy wallet with you with some small money that you can hand over when necessary.

 - Try to avoid walking alone on the street after dark.
 Consider taking public transportation.